 So if you want to pay less for life insurance, then you would hope for the best rating possible.

-We put together a general cheat sheet for typical Ratings Classes:
+I put together a general cheat sheet for typical Ratings Classes:

 |Rating Class||Reason For Rating||Premium Costs|